pangeo-data/pangeo/docs/setup_guides/azure.rst

 .. code-block:: bash

-  kubectl get svc proxy-public --namespace=pangeo
+  kubectl get service proxy-public --namespace=pangeo

+Note that this service can take a long time to start up, so you may need to wait a while for the IP address of the Pangeo proxy to be displayed.

-Navigate to the ``EXTERNAL-IP`` address listed there in your web browser.
+Once the service has started up, navigate to the ``EXTERNAL-IP`` address listed in the output of the above command in your web browser.
 If JupyterHub loads then you have successfully installed Pangeo on your Azure Kubernetes service!